vkram2711/ai-insurance-assesment/README.md

 - May require additional processing for complex layouts, especially with PDF
 - GPT usually fixes some of the formatting issues or misspellings when it comes to names which works well but may create problems on really large set of insureds
 - The application is designed using Server-Sent Events (SSE) for event streaming which requires keeping open http connections and may not scale well
+- If there is insured with name "undefined" it will certainly be a problem

 ## Testing